felipehaack/jReaderReport/README.md

 First, I'll explain to you what's a title, issue, page and interactivity.

 1. Title: It's a newspaper, magazine or comic book name.
-2. Issue: Within a title there's some edition, but, I call it the issue.
+2. Issue: Within a title there's some edition, but, I call this of the issue.
 3. Page: It's the pages from edition.
 4. Interactivity: It's a features like video, sounds, etc, within page.